Skip to main content

 What makes it whitebox

 Traditional automated scanners probe your application from the outside.
 Mjolnir starts from the inside, reading your source code to understand your routes, authentication flows, data models, and business logic before it ever sends a single request.
-This means it finds vulnerabilities that black-box tools miss: logic flaws, broken access controls, misconfigured authorization chains, and authentication bypasses that only make sense once you understand the code behind them.
+This means it finds vulnerabilities that black-box tools miss: logic flaws, broken access controls, misconfigured authorisation chains, and authentication bypasses that only make sense once you understand the code behind them.

 How a run works